Las Castas Depravadas

 1763

-The social composition of Mexico during the 18th century was strongly dependent on the caste system set in place during the Spanish rule.
-According to esteemed art historian and curator Ilona Katezew, who has conducted thorough research on the history behind casta paintings, the central aim of these pieces was to remind the vast mixture of people that had made up Mexico that this new way of living had to maintain order and follow a precise structure.
-Scholars estimate that approximately 100 sets of paintings, consisting of 16 individual paintings each, were produced during 1711 and 1780 (Katzew).
+The social composition of Mexico during the 18th century was strongly dependent on the caste system set in place during Spanish rule.
+According to esteemed art historian and curator Ilona Katzew, who has conducted thorough research on the history behind casta paintings, the central aim of these pieces was to remind the vast mixture of people that had made up Mexico that this new social structure had to maintain order and follow a precise structure.
+Scholars estimate that around 100 sets of paintings, consisting of around 16 individual paintings each, were produced during 1711 and 1780 (Katzew).
 Although initially created for members of the Spanish monarchy and other elites, many of these paintings would find their way back to Mexico (Carrera 53).
-Regardless of where the paintings were located geographically, they were all used for the same purpose: to instill power.
+Regardless of where the paintings were geographically, they were all used for the same purpose: to instill power.
 Any person who possessed these artworks was of high social status and viewed them as a reminder of their success.
-It was rare for people of lower classes, who were perpetually people of color and mixed race, to have a chance to view these pieces at their own leisure.
-The elitist nature of these casta paintings not only limited their exposure but also ensured their success as a criterion for interracial living.
-As aforementioned, casta paintings would come in sets of 16 individual scenes.
-Each scene tried its best to capture a snapshot of living between two people of different or similar ethnicities.
-Each set would showcase a domestic view of a specific couple, occasionally accompanied by a child of their own.
-Generally, these paintings would start with an illustration of a Spanish man and an indigenous woman to depict an overall scene of purer, more European blood.
-As the paintings continued, each scene would, in a literal sense, become darker and more violent than its predecessors.
-The paintings that captured couples of color are ceaselessly more barbaric and suggest a drab way of living that was to be avoided.
-The ways in which these paintings were curated too implied the strongly accepted superiority complex living within the class of Spanish elites.
-Either showcased in horizontal rows or vertical columns, casta paintings were always curated in descending order, starting with the most Spanish couple first (Carrera 58).
-The word “descending” in this context evokes yet another power-related and close-minded rationale.
-The word descending inherently implies that each element in the group it addresses is of different levels of importance.
-The curatorial side of this history serves as yet another factor in the centralization of the Spanish race.
-The simple decision of which art is placed at the forefront of their interior design endows power in them and their art.
-But how does the art itself, outside of curation and its exposure, also contribute to the Spanish control of a narrative?
+It was rare for people of lower classes, who were invariably people of color, to have a chance to view these pieces at their own leisure.
+The elitist nature of these casta paintings not only limited their exposure but provided a sense of administration over interracial living to the Spanish.

 There are two paintings in particular that provide many insights into the deeper, more corrupt intentions of the Spanish colonizers.
-Miguel Cabrera’s, De Español y Mulata; Morisca, casta painting created in 1763 and the anonymous painting titled De Negro y de India; lobo from the late 18th century both depict scenes of an interracial couple each with the female spouse being a woman of color.
-Miguel Cabrera’s painting captures a mixed-race woman of both African and Spanish descent and a Spanish man.
+Miguel Cabrera’s De Espanol y Mulata; Morisca, casta painting created in 1763, and the anonymous painting titled De Negro y de India; lobo from the late 18th century, both depict scenes of an interracial couple, each with the female spouse being a woman of color.
+Cabrera’s painting captures a mixed-race woman of both African and Spanish descent and a Spanish man.
 Included in this painting are their two children playing around the kitchen table.
 Although both parents have a seemingly neutral expression, the unmet eye contact between them signifies more.
 As the wife looks at her husband and her husband looks off into the distance, a specific dynamic is set up.
-The message that lives within their eyes relays to audiences that the “Spanish man” (quoted for generalization) does not rely on anyone but himself and his own power to raise children (a concept as universal as parenting can be allegorical for the act of colonization and “parenting” indigenous people, which denotes them as adults, to be more Spanish).
-This can be supported by the two children finding comfort in being closer to him rather than their mother.
+The message that lives within their eyes relays to audiences that the “Spanish man” (quoted for generalization) does not rely on anyone but himself and that he has the power to raise children (which serves as an allegory for the act of colonization and “parenting” of non-European peoples.
+This is supported by the two children finding comfort in being closer to him rather than their mother.
 Similarly, both children are highly reminiscent of their father, as proven by their skin and hair color.
-This painting completely disregards the mother of color to deem her unworthy of being a proper, proactive, more stereotypical Spanish mother.
-In De Negro y de India; lobo, a different narrative is being written.
-This particular painting depicts a violent scene between a Black man and his indigenous wife.
-Here, the Black man is illustrated to be hitting his wife with a wooden object.
-Amidst the movement that this painting skillfully captures, the wife and child both have horrified expressions on their faces.
-For reasons yet to be further dissected, their child slowly gets lost among the layers of his mother’s clothing and the violence happening around him.
-The gruesome, frightful depiction of this marriage is completely purposeful to exploit and dramatize an interracial relationship between two non-white people.
-Because these paintings were made for Spanish monarchs, they also served as records of life in the “New World”.
-Evidently, each of the paintings, regardless of the subjects’ proximity to full Spanish blood, deliberately oppresses the least Spanish of the characters.
-Scenes filled with disturbing details like this only reinforced any racist preconceived notions that the Europeans had.
-Additionally, it helped justify the need for colonization; casta paintings completely rewrote the indigenous and black livelihood with the sole intention of benefiting the Spanish.
+This painting completely disregards the mother of color to deem her unworthy of being a proper, proactive, stereotypical Spanish mother.

-Unfortunately, the Black culture represented in casta paintings was not the only people to have been misrepresented.
-When studying 18th-century Latin America, the idea of indigenous people slowly became a conversation of mestizaje.
+Unfortunately, the Black culture represented in casta paintings was not the only culture to have been misrepresented.
+When studying 18th-century Latin America, the idea of indigenous people slowly becomes a conversation of mestizaje.
 A mestizo person is a person of both Spanish and Indigenous descent; however, as history ran its course, the number of indigenous people has considerably diminished.
 Therefore, the focus on full-blood indigenous people was forced to shift to mestizaje as mixed peoples were the closest trace to pure indigenous people that remained.
 Casta paintings play a large role in this concept as they capture the proof of its happening.
 The reason why the very first painting of these sets tended to be a marriage between a Spanish man and an Indigenous or mestiza woman was to idealize that specific pairing; Spanish-Mexican culture deemed it the best, as the most favorable mixture of the time.
 In turn, this glamourization would justify the raping and interracial coupling between the White man and the native woman.
 When applying this understanding to the casta paintings, other, more uncanny details begin to reveal themselves.
-The indigenous and mestizo people in the paintings are incessantly painted with unnerving characteristics.
+The indigenous and mestizo people in the paintings are invariably painted with unnerving characteristics.
 These subjects are depicted with either intense red or yellow undertones.
 This is not only a completely inaccurate depiction of their skin tones, but it is also limiting.
-They only use one color to capture an indigenous or mestizo person, while they have an array of complexions for the White characters.
-What feels like a taunt to audiences is the artists' complex use of vibrant color in the very same paintings.
-Referring back to the artwork De Negro y de India; lobo, the palette used on the surroundings of the couple, down to the very jacket that is worn by the Black husband is vivaciously colored and articulated.
+The paintings only use one color to capture an indigenous or mestizo person, while they have an array of complexions for the White characters.
+What feels like a taunt to viewers is the artists' complex use of vibrant color in the very same paintings.
+Referring back to the artwork De Negro y de India; lobo, the palette used on the surroundings of the couple, down to the very jacket that is worn by the Black husband, is vivaciously colored and articulated.
 It is impossible to blame these decisions on skill or lack of resources because the painting itself testifies against that.
-Casta paintings are immoral at the molecular level, giving historians and scholars an accurate window into the mindset of a colonizer.
+Casta paintings are complexly immoral, giving historians and scholars an accurate window into the mindset of a colonizer.

 Works Cited